openjdk/jdk/doc/testing.md

 #### JTREG_TEST_THREAD_FACTORY

 Sets the `-testThreadFactory` for JTReg.
-Is should be the name of class implementing ThreadFactory and located in `test/jtreg_test_thread_factory/'.
-The plugins are built as a part of test image.
+It should be the fully qualified classname of a class which implements `java.util.concurrent.ThreadFactory`.
-Currently, the only `Virtual` factory which executes test method main in virtual thread is implmented.
+One such implementation class, named Virtual, is currently part of the JDK build in the `test/jtreg_test_thread_factory/` directory.
+This class gets compiled during the test image build.
+The implementation of the Virtual class creates a new virtual thread for executing each test class.

 #### TEST_MODE